mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 The ADK Manufacturing Analytics System represents a sophisticated integration of semantic web technologies with modern AI capabilities.
 By combining structured ontologies with conversational interfaces, it makes complex data analysis accessible to business users while maintaining the precision required for high-value optimization decisions.

-The discovery-driven system has exceeded all expectations, finding $9.36M in optimization opportunities compared to the manual prototype's $2.5M target - a 374% improvement.
-This was achieved through the revolutionary EXPLORE → DISCOVER → QUANTIFY → RECOMMEND methodology that allows emergent discovery rather than rigid analysis paths.

-The system now features enhanced Python-based data analysis capabilities through the Python Executor tool, enabling sophisticated DataFrame operations on cached SPARQL results.
-With the removal of rigid evaluation frameworks, the system focuses on practical testing through real-world scenarios, making it more adaptable and maintainable for production use in any domain where hidden value exists in operational data.
+The recent refactoring has significantly simplified the architecture by removing prescriptive tools in favor of a lean, flexible approach.
+The system now relies on just three core tools:
+- **SPARQL Tool**: For efficient data retrieval with intelligent caching
+- **Python Executor**: For flexible analysis, visualization, and calculations
+- **Cache System**: For performance optimization and token safety

+This simplified architecture empowers the LLM to:
+- Discover patterns naturally through exploration
+- Implement any analysis approach as needed
+- Create visualizations and calculate ROI contextually
+- Adapt to different domains without tool constraints

+The removal of prescriptive patterns and rigid templates makes the system more maintainable, flexible, and powerful.
+The LLM can now leverage its full capabilities to solve complex analytical problems in any domain with structured operational data.

 ---

-*This framework is domain-agnostic and production-ready for any industry with structured operational data.*
+*This lean, flexible framework is production-ready for any industry seeking to unlock value in their operational data.*